harshalpatil934/project/README.md

 # 🏡 RentNRest

-**RentNRest** is a full-stack web application inspired by Airbnb that allows users to list, book, and manage short-term rentals.
+**RentNRest** is a full-stack web application that allows users to list, book, and manage short-term rentals.

 ---